Adverse drug reactions

 • The reaction is harmful

-Type B: dose-independant adverse effects (anaphylaxis)
+Type B: Bizarre dose-independant adverse effects (anaphylaxis)

-Type D: Time- related effects (tardive dyskinesia)
+Type D: Delayed Time- related effects (tardive dyskinesia)

-Type E: withdrawal effects
+Type E: End-of-use withdrawal effects